-For the July-September second quarter, Honda posted a 68 percent drop in operating profit to 52.5 billion yen (431 million pound) due mainly to a 14 percent plunge in car sales from a shortage of microchip controllers from Renesas Electronics Corp <6723.T>.
+For the July-September second quarter, Japan's third-biggest automaker posted a 68 percent drop in operating profit to 52.5 billion yen ($693 million) due mainly to a shortage of microchip controllers from Renesas Electronics Corp <6723.T>.
 That was worse than a consensus estimate of 63.5 billion yen from a Reuters survey of 13 analysts.

-Net profit, which includes earnings made in China, fell 55.5 percent to 60.43 billion yen, also hammered by an 8-yen drop in the dollar from the year before.
+Net profit, which includes earnings made in China, fell 55.5 percent to 60.43 billion yen, also hammered by a sharp rise in the yen.
+On Monday, the dollar spiked to a three-month high above 79 yen after Japan intervened to stem the yen's rise.
 Second-quarter revenues fell 16 percent to 1.9 trillion yen.

 While supply issues are set to drag on into 2012, Honda also faces tougher competition from a fast-growing Hyundai Motor Co <005380.KS> and Nissan, especially after its core Civic sedan got panned by influential U.S. consumer watchdog Consumer Reports.

 Honda's shares have lost 22 percent so far this year, underperforming falls of 18 percent and 6.5 percent at Toyota Motor Corp <7203.T> and Nissan, respectively.